-The Legend button can be used to change the style of the symbols.
+The Layer options button can be used to change the style of the symbols.
 Select a node or link to change the style options in the Layer options pane.
 The style options include changing the size and color of nodes, changing the node symbol to an image, changing the pattern and thickness of links, and applying classification types to both links and nodes.

 The nodes can be sized using the following centrality methods: